Consultation 2 information

 - Commonwealth and state and territory governments.

-The list of stakeholders the HTA Review Reference Committee sought feedback from is available in the 1 December 2022 and 19 December 2022 meeting communiques.
+The reference committee gained feedback from a range of stakeholders.
+A list is available in the 1 December 2022 and 19 December 2022 meeting communiques.

 Research and analysis

 The HTA Review Reference Committee has agreed on experts in HTA to support the HTA Review.
 This includes:

 - the University of Adelaide (Adelaide Health Technology Assessment)